 But what kind of details are you going to need?

 It might sound complicated, but take it one step at a time and it’s actually quite manageable.
-If you’re really struggling to stay on top of it all, there are plenty of small business accountants out there who will be happy to help.
+If you’re really struggling to stay on top of it all, there are plenty of small business accountants and professional book-keepers who will be happy to help.
 So, even if you’re terrified of numbers, there’s a solution out there for you.

 Should you do your own small business bookkeeping?